 During this 30-day period, the BDO will accept application challenges from any interested party.
 Under Texas statute, application challenges will be limited to challenges made on the following bases: (i) The applicant is ineligible to receive an award; (ii) The application contains broadband-serviceable locations that are not eligible to receive funding because of an existing federal, state or local commitment to deploy qualifying broadband service to the location (BSLs); or (iii) The project is ineligible to receive an award based on the criteria prescribed by the office.
+Challenges made under Criterion (ii) will help the BDO to consider any previously undeclared enforceable commitments.
 For the purpose of subgrantee selection, Texas has adopted the BEAD Program criteria related to the number of unserved and underserved locations that must be included in a proposed project.
-Therefore, Criterion (iii) will accept challenges based on the percentage of unserved and underserved locations in a proposed project.
-Criterion (ii) is covered by the BEAD challenge process and is not expected to apply, since the list of BEAD-eligible locations cannot be changed after the challenge process is complete.
-The BDO will, however, look to the state application challenge process as an opportunity to capture any adverse information about applicants' qualifications that may affect their suitability to receive awards as BEAD subgrantees.
+Therefore, Criterion (iii) will accept challenges based on the percentage of BEAD eligible unserved and underserved locations in a proposed project.
+The classification of BSLs as unserved, underserved, or served will not change after the NTIA approves the results of the BEAD challenge process, but the BDO may make revisions of the BEAD eligible list based on enforceable commitments to deploy that have been made after the challenge process is completed but while subgrantee selection is still underway.
+The BDO will look to the state application challenge process as an opportunity to capture any adverse information about applicants' qualifications that may affect their suitability to receive awards as BEAD subgrantees, as well as any new enforceable commitments that affect BEAD eligible areas.
 Challenged applications will be reviewed by the office to determine whether any application challenges should be upheld.
+The burden of proof will be placed on the protesting party.
+Specific guidelines for acceptable evidence will be released during the public engagement period.

 The BDO will provide notice of its determination to each affected applicant, including the right, if any, to submit an amended application.
+Amendments will be accepted for projects that do not propose at least 80 percent unserved locations in the submitted project map.
+The BDO will also accept amendments to include additional information from the applicant to ensure applicant eligibility.
+Additional information on the amendment process, including additional amendable scenarios, will be released during the public engagement period.
 The right to amend applications will cover eventualities not currently foreseen in detail.
 If made available, it will be uniformly applied to ensure fairness.
 Applicants who are permitted to amend their application will have a 30-day period to submit their amended application to the BDO.
 The Application Challenge Process for the Initial Round of Funding is expected to end on the same day that the application period for the Second Round of Funding closes.